ByungGunJoung/byunggunjoung.github.io/_pages/about.md

-I am a Ph.D. student at Purdue EEE, advised by Prof. John Sutherland.
-My primary research focuses on developing predictive models with Machine Learning and AI as well as deploying sensors and IoT technology to mainstream the data pipelining for predictive maintenance (PdM).
+I am a Ph.D. student at Purdue EEE, advised by Prof. Sutherland.
+I received my Bachelor's degree in CSE at Korea University. and I earned my M.S. degree in EE at Korea University advised by Prof. Kim.
+My research is focused on Smart & Sustainable Manufacturing technologies enabled by data-driven techniques such as Artificial Intelligence (AI).

 Education